anmpahwa/TSP.jl/README.md

 This package uses Adaptive Large Neighborhood Search (ALNS) algorithm to find an optimal solution for the Traveling Salesman Problem given ALNS optimization parameters,
-- `k̲`     :   Number of ALNS iterations triggering operator probability update (segment size)
+- `n`     :   Number of ALNS iterations in an ALNS segment
-- `l̲`     :   Number of ALNS iterations triggering local search
+- `k`     :   Number of ALNS segments
-- `l̅`     :   Number of local search iterations
+- `m`     :   Number of local search iterations
-- `k̅`     :   Number of ALNS iterations
+- `j`     :   Number of ALNS segments triggering local search
 - `Ψᵣ`    :   Vector of removal operators
 - `Ψᵢ`    :   Vector of insertion operators
 - `Ψₗ`    :   Vector of local search operators